AaliyahBhag/Technical-Assessment/README.md

-# Technical-Assessment
+# Technical Assessment

+## **PART 1**
 This code presents a user interface for pricing South African Government Bonds (SAGBs), offering the option to use example inputs or input custom values.
 It calculates the clean price, accrued interest, and all-in-price of the bond based on the provided data.

-**Instructions:**

-**NB: Please make sure the Main Class and Bond Class are in two seperate tabs in your IDE.**
+### **Code Instructions**
+**NB: The user needs to open seperate tab within their IDE for the Main and Bond Class**
-It begins by welcoming the user and asking if they want to use example inputs (1 or 2) or input their own values.
-Example one and two are the examples provided in the assessment
+1. When the user runs the code it begins by welcoming the user and asking if they want to use example inputs (1 or 2) or input their own values.
-If the user chooses example 1 or 2, predefined values for settlement date, maturity date, last coupon date, coupon rate, yield, and face value are used.
+   Example one and two are the examples provided in the assessment.
+If the user chooses example 1 or 2, predefined values for settlement date, maturity date, last     coupon date, coupon rate, yield, and face value are populated and the results are printed into the console.
-If the user chooses "no", they are prompted to input their own values for these parameters.
+2. If the user chooses "no", they are prompted to input their own values for these parameters.
-The bond object is created using the provided or predefined values.
+3. The bond object is created using the provided or predefined values.
-The clean price, accrued interest, and dirty price are calculated using the methods defined in the Bond class.
+4. The clean price, accrued interest, and dirty price are calculated using the methods defined in the Bond class.
-The results are printed to the console.
+5. The results are printed to the console.

-**Efficiency Mechanisms**
+### **Test Cases**
+To test the logic of the code, a BondTest script is available with an explanation on why the test case was chosen for the project.

+### Efficiency Mechanisms

+#### Caching Mechanism
-Caching Mechanism: To avoid redundant calculations, the system caches the present value of face value and coupons.
+To avoid redundant calculations, the system caches the present value of face value and coupons.
 This caching mechanism improves performance by eliminating unnecessary recalculations.
+Once the present values are computed, they are stored and reused, significantly reducing the computational load during repeated operations.

-Optimized Coupon Date Generation: The system generates coupon dates only up to the maturity date of the bond.
+#### Optimized Coupon Date Generation
+The system generates coupon dates only up to the maturity date of the bond.
 This optimization reduces unnecessary iterations and improves the efficiency of the coupon date generation process.
+By limiting the date generation to the bond’s lifecycle, the system ensures that storage is not wasted on irrelevant dates.

-Lazy Evaluation of Present Values: The system evaluates the present values of face value and coupons only when required.
-This lazy evaluation strategy minimizes computation overhead and enhances performance.
+#### Evaluation of Present Values
+The system evaluates the present values of face value and coupons only when required.
+This evaluation strategy minimizes computation overhead and enhances performance.
+By delaying the computation until the values are needed, the system avoids unnecessary calculations and conserves processing power.

-**Solution Approach**
+### Solution Approach

+#### Object-Oriented Design
-Object-Oriented Design: The solution employs an object-oriented design approach to model bonds as objects with properties and behaviors.
+The solution employs an object-oriented design approach to model bonds as objects with properties and behaviors.
 This design promotes modularity, extensibility, and code reuse.
+Each bond instance encapsulates its attributes and methods, allowing for easy manipulation and extension of bond-related functionality.

+#### Separation of Concerns
-Separation of Concerns: The solution separates the bond pricing logic into distinct methods within the Bond class.
+The solution separates the bond pricing logic into distinct methods within the Bond class.
 This separation of concerns enhances code readability, maintainability, and testability.
+By breaking down the functionality into smaller, focused methods, the code becomes easier to understand, modify, and test.

+#### Exception Handling
-Exception Handling: The solution handles exceptional cases, such as negative input values and invalid bond parameters, using Java exceptions.
-This approach ensures robustness and reliability in handling erroneous input.
+The solution handles exceptional cases, such as negative input values and invalid bond parameters, using Java exceptions.
+This approach ensures robustness and reliability in handling erroneous input parameters.
+By validating inputs and catching exceptions, the system can provide meaningful error messages to ensure the user inputs the oorrect parameters to prevent crashes.

-**Data Structure**
+### Data Structure

+#### LocalDate
-LocalDate: The LocalDate class from the java.time package is used to represent dates in the bond pricing system.
-This data structure provides convenient methods for date manipulation and comparison.
+The `LocalDate` class from the `java.time` package is used to represent dates in the bond pricing system.
+This data structure provides convenient methods for date manipulation and comparison. `LocalDate` helps in managing and computing dates accurately, which is crucial for bond pricing calculations.

+#### List
-List: The List interface from the java.util package is used to store coupon dates generated by the system.
+The `List` interface from the `java.util` package is used to store coupon dates generated by the system.
 This dynamic data structure allows flexible manipulation of coupon dates during the bond pricing process.
+Lists can grow or shrink as needed, making them ideal for managing a variable number of coupon dates.

+#### Double
-Double: The double primitive data type is used to represent numerical values, such as coupon rate, yield, face value, and present values.
+The `double` primitive data type is used to represent numerical values, such as coupon rate, yield, face value, and present values.
 This data type offers efficient storage and arithmetic operations for floating-point numbers.
+Using `double` ensures that the calculations are precise and can handle the fractional values typical in financial computations.